-Spring is here, summer is right around the corner, and people all over the country are using their time at home to dust off their gear and make plans to strike out on their first wilderness adventure of the year.
-If the plan is to take a more leisurely hike and you will have plenty of time to cook on your way, we have plenty of excellent camping recipes.
+Summer is halfway over, and people all over the country are using their time at home to dust off their gear and strike out on wilderness adventures.
+If the idea is to take a more leisurely hike and you will have ample time to cook on your way, we have plenty of excellent camping recipes.
 If you plan on covering a lot of miles per day, however, you may be more interested in some store bought items that will taste delicious and fill you up without loading on the pounds or taking too many dollars out of your wallet.

 The following grocery list will keep you satisfied for a full week out in the wilderness, and the only other cooking equipment you will need is a good portable camping stove (I highly recommend the Jetboil MiniMo Cooking System), something to eat out of (like this Snow Peak Titanium Trek 700 Mug), and something to eat with (like this Snow Peak Titanium Spork).
 Each item on this list has been tried and tested, and each comes complete with some nutrition information and some handy tips for storage and execution out on the trail.